telefonicaid/fiware-glancesync/README.rst

 regions where it is not present.
 However, if an image exists in the remote region with the same name but without the suffix, it is renamed and the visibility is updated with the value on the master region.
-Also the properties specified in *obsolete_syncprop*, if any, are synchronised.
+Also the properties specified in *obsolete_syncprops*, if any, are synchronised.
 The synchronisation of the properties and the visibility is also managed when there is a image in the region to synchronise that is already renamed but without the other changes propagated.